15 things to do in Bocas del Toro

 I have been to Bocas already 3 times and spent more than a month there in total.
 Definitely worth my stay even though each time there it rained more than I would like to.

 15 things to do in Bocas del Toro:

-1. Practice yoga at Bocas yoga.
+1. Practice yoga.
 I have to be honest with you.
-I was never into yoga, I used to think it was boring and not enough of a workout.
-It all changed during my first visit to Bocas del Toro when I was searching for things to do in Bocas del Toro and found Bocas Yoga, a purple studio.
-There, Laura Kay proved with wrong at a kick-ass class when I sweated like in a sauna.
-2 yoga classes with her made me fall in love with yoga and since May 2012 I visited Bocas two more times and have been practicing yoga ever since.
-I even teach it now whenever I am in my home town Snina in Slovakia.
+Before 2012 I was never into yoga.
+I used to think it was boring and not enough of a workout.
+It all changed during my first visit to Bocas del Toro in May 2012.
+When searching for things to do in Bocas, I found Bocas Yoga, a purple studio.
+There, Laura Kay proved me wrong with at a kick-ass yoga class making me sweat like in a sauna.
+2 yoga classes with her made me fall in love with yoga.
+Then I revisited Bocas two more times for a few weeks and have been practicing yoga ever since.
+I even teach yoga classes now in my home country Slovakia whenever I am there in between my trips around the world.